toptal/granite/docs/tutorial.md

 ```

 As the last step, we need to change the `config/routes.rb` to use the `granite`
-keyword to mount the `action#projector` into some route.
+to mount the `action#projector` into the defined routes.

 File: `config/routes.rb`
 ```diff